Skye-XD/desktop-icons-ng/README.md

 As Gtk4-DING now detects the change, it reloads the dark variant of the current Gtk theme automatically and applies it, so now Gtk4-DING should switch to dark-mode auotmatically on making the setting change in Gnome Settings, even from the shortcut menus in the top right corner with Gnome 43.
 The theme has to have a dark "variant" description in the css files for the themes for this to work properly.
 The default Adwaita theme does have this variant built in.
 If other Gtk applications have the ability to detect and react to the change made by Gtk4-DING to the global gtk settings for the user, they should be able to reload their themes as well.

 The other option is to install extensions that automatically toggle legacy application Gtk themes with changes in dark mode theme for the gnome shell.
 There are several on gnome.extensions.org, some examples are [Legacy-gtk3-theme-scheme-auto-switcher](https://extensions.gnome.org/extension/4998/legacy-gtk3-theme-scheme-auto-switcher/) and [Lightdark-theme-switcher](https://extensions.gnome.org/extension/4968/lightdark-theme-switcher/)

+**CHOOSING DEFAULT TERMINAL**

+Glib is (at least for now, till a better spec appears) launching xdg-terminal-exec to execute the default terminal for programs that need to be launched in the a "Terminal".
+See discussion on GLib issues.
+The Gnome Dconf key that specified the default terminal is depreciated.
+A good synopsis of the pros-and-cons and issues in [this comment](https://gitlab.gnome.org/GNOME/glib/-/issues/338#note_1745989) and on the [complicated file structure](https://github.com/ublue-os/main/issues/211#issuecomment-1551600704).
+Then newer specification that is supposed to better - [xdg-default-apps](https://gitlab.freedesktop.org/xdg/xdg-specs/-/issues/54#note_868443) spec.
+However this is not yet implemented, and appears stalled.
+However xdg-terminal-exec is a shell script and is not installed on all distributions.
+So, to let user launch their own default terminal application, gtk4-ding -
+A. will attempt to work like xdg-terminal-exec if it is not installed.
+* Look for $XDG_CONFIG_HOME/xdg-terminals.list, else for $XDG_CONFIG_DIRS/xdg-terminals.list.
+If this exists, try and open the first terminal in the list.
+* If $XDG_USER_DATA or $XDG_SYSTEM_DATA files have xdg-terminal folder with valid .desktop files, execute one of them.
+* If the depreciated dconf key for the default terminal still exists, launch the terminal specified there.
+B. If there is a valid xdg-terminal-exec binary, just execute that as GLib calls will do that.
+This allows a user to "hard code" a terminal by hacking xdg-terminal-exec.

+Easiest way of setting the terminal is .confg/terminal.list - one line, the name of the .desktop file to be launched.

+Ding now monitors all files and folders that define the terminal to be used and will automatically show the correct terminal that will be launched in the right click menu.

 ## Requirements